Genivia/RE-flex/doc/index.md

 are specified at the top level only, the grouping parenthesis are optional.
 We can simplify the regex to `"a(b)c|[A-Z]"` and still capture the two patterns.

-Three special methods can be used to manipulate the input stream directly:
+Three special methods may be used to manipulate the input stream directly:

   Method     | Result
   ---------- | ----------------------------------------------------------------